How to Find the Best Precision Machine Shop

 CNC machining is perfect for small batches, but some shops like to minimize setup time with substantial minimum order quantities.
 If you only need a few parts, it’s always best to ask ahead of time.

-A precision machine shop owner may focus on a particular niche.
+A precision machining parts shop owner may focus on a particular niche.
 For example, some stick to medical device work, some are into aerospace, and others specialize in motorsports.
 A shop that knows your industry will likely deliver the best results because they’ll understand the expectations that aren’t spelled out in print.

 Some shops use a granite table and a height gauge, while others have a high-end CMM in a temperature-controlled room.
 Think about what needs checking on your parts, and whether you need an inspection report or even NIST traceability before spending on extra services.